Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Methodology

-\textbf{Meta-generalization.} Once the meta-source model $\btheta_{s'}$ is obtained, to mimic test-time generalization and prediction, our goal is to optimize the meta-source model by the meta-target data and make predictions with the meta-target-generalized model, which is formulated as:
+\textbf{Meta-generalization.} To mimic test-time generalization and prediction, our goal in the newly introduced meta-generalization stage is to optimize the meta-source model $\btheta_{s'}$ by the meta-target data and make predictions with the generalized model.
+By introducing the variational neighbor labels, the log-likelihood of the meta-target prediction $\y_{t'}$ is formulated as: